FriendsOfSymfony/FOSRestBundle/README.md

 RestBundle
 ==========

-This Bundle provides various tools to rapidly develop RESTful API's with Symfony2
+This Bundle provides various tools to rapidly develop RESTful API's with Symfony2.

+Its currently under development so key pieces that are planned are still missing.

+For now the Bundle provides a view layer to enable output format agnostic Controllers.

+Furthermore a custom route loader can be used to when following a method naming convention to automatically provide routes for multiple actions by simply configuring the name of a controller.

 Installation
 ============

-    1. Add this bundle to your project as Git submodules:
+    1. Add this bundle to your project as a Git submodule:

         $ git submodule add git://github.com/fos/RestBundle.git vendor/bundles/FOS/RestBundle